 In short a lead sheet is a simplified form of music notation that only includes the melody line and the chords.
 The symbols you see above the staff are chord symbols.

 Typically you play the melody line in your RH and the chords in your LH.
+The melody line is notated on the staff (if you don’t know the notes on a staff you can learn more about that here).

 You continue playing notes that correspond to the chord in your RH until you reach the next chord that you see.
 For example, in “Hey Jude” below, I would play the notes of an F chord in my left hand until I reached measure 2 where I would start to play the notes of a C chord.